AdamISZ/TlsNotaryTesting/README.md

     "security.ssl3.rsa_rc4_128_md5","security.ssl3.rsa_rc4_128_sha"]

 Successful test run will be indicated in the stdout of the tlsnotary-test script.

+Info and error messages are logged to ./tlsnotarytestlog (hardcoded for now).

 In order to run the auditor in an automated fashion, you may need to add a button click automation in auditor.html